t-more/BufferedSocket/README.md

 bufferSize = 1024 * 10

--- This is an example how to make a TCP server in haskell -- Keep in mind that this is a pretty supid server
+-- This is an example how to make a TCP server in haskell -- Keep in mind that this is a pretty "minimalistic" server

 makeTestTcpServer:: (BS.BufferedSocket -> IO ())  -> IO ()
 makeTestTcpServer thunk  = NS.withSocketsDo $ do